Working with the Media: Activist Milestone #3

 2. Lay the groundwork.
 If you see something positive or interesting in the paper, sending your editors a two or three sentence email of praise or gratitude will help set you up for future success.
 This is a great practice even when there isn’t a specific request on the horizon.

 3. Get clear on your ask.
 Think carefully about why you want to schedule a meeting.
 If you’re going to ask them to editorialize on a specific issue, make sure you know your issue well and are clear on how to pitch an editorial.
-See our activist milestone on generating editorials.
+See our advocacy basic on generating editorials.
 Sometimes there may also be opportunities for a more general conversation with editorial board writers.
 These meetings can be harder to get, but a casual conversation over coffee about the range of RESULTS issues is a great foundation for ongoing editorial success.
 By discussing a few issues, you can find out what’s most interesting to your writers and how you might be able to work with them moving forward.

 4. Consider your angle.
 If you’re pitching an editorial, consider how to make the issue timely and relevant to your local community.
 Is there a recent news story in your area on a related issue?
 Is there a time-sensitive opportunity related to the topic, such as an upcoming vote in Congress?
 Are there other leaders in the community who might be able to join you, lending credibility and a local connection?
 Get creative!

 1. Send a meeting request.
 With reporters, it’s almost always better to initiate contact via email.
 Construct a short meeting request that gets right to the point – introducing yourself, requesting a quick meeting, and briefly touching on the issue you’d like to discuss and—critically—why it is newsworthy right now.
 If you can connect your request to something the paper has already covered or something unique to that editor, even better.